laurent-martin/aspera-api-examples/README.md

 Section `httpgw` is used by the `web` example only.

 Other sections are used by the various examples.
-For example, if you want to test only COS transfer with transfer SDK you can set the section `cos` only and leave the other sections empty.
+For example, if you want to test only the COS transfer using the Transfer SDK, you can set the cos section and leave the other sections empty.

 Example (with random credentials):